2024 Northwest Conference on Childhood Grief

-In response to a call from local providers of children’s grief support, Safe Crossings Foundation presents the 9th Annual Northwest Conference on Childhood Grief.
-As the leader in funding grief support services for children in the Pacific Northwest, Safe Crossings Foundation is hosting a conference that provides continuing professional development credits while building community, sharing ideas and learning together.
+In response to a call from local providers of children’s grief support, Safe Crossings Foundation presented the 10th Annual Northwest Conference on Childhood Grief.
+As the leader in funding grief support services for children in the Pacific Northwest, Safe Crossings Foundation hosted a conference that provides continuing professional development credits while building community, sharing ideas and learning together.

-This year’s two-day conference is designed to support providers such as clinicians, therapists and counselors, therapists-in-training, teachers, school staff, and healthcare workers.
+This year’s one-day conference was designed to support providers such as clinicians, therapists and counselors, therapists-in-training, teachers, school staff, and healthcare workers.
+7.5 continuing education credits were offered for professional development needs.

 Where: Seattle Children’s Sand Point Learning Center